WHaverals/IntroDH-Fall2024/_modules/week-12.md

   - You may use any recording software (e.g., Zoom, QuickTime).
   - While optional, using slides or screen sharing to support your points is highly recommended.
 - **Feedback expectations**
   - Videos will be shared on *Perusall* for asynchronous peer feedback and discussion.
+Link will be shared here once all videos are collected!
   - You are required to provide feedback on at least **two peer presentations** using a rubric that will be shared in advance.
   - Peer feedback is due by <a style="color: #ee6374;">11:59 PM on Dec 6</a>.
 - **Once again...**